Vegetable chips: Kale chips

 Kale chips became popular with the food trend that emphasized kale for its nutritional value.
 A leaf rather than a root or a tuber, kale chips usually contain oil and salt, and sometimes seasonings or flavorings.

 Bittergourd chips

 Bittergourd chips are made from a plant common in Asia, Africa, and the Caribbean.
 The chips are made from the fruit of the plant, which are sliced and sun-dried, or coated with batter and fried.

 Consumption and uses

-Vegetable chips may be consumed as a snack food, and may be accompanied with various dips such as salsa, guacamole, and bean dips.
-They are also used as a topping for soups, salads and other dishes.
+Vegetable chips may be consumed as a snack food, and may be accompanied by various dips such as salsa, guacamole, and bean dips.
+They are also used as a topping for soups, salads, and other dishes.

 Mass production

 In the United States, varieties of vegetable chips are mass-produced and purveyed in supermarkets.

 Brands and companies

-Brands of vegetable chips (other than potato chips) include Calbee, Beanitos, Terra, Food Should Taste Good, JicaChips, Sensible Portions, Tyrrells, and Uprooted, among others.
+Brands of vegetable chips (other than potato chips) include Calbee, Beanitos, Terra, Food Should Taste Good, Garden Veggie Snacks, JicaChips, Sensible Portions, Tyrrells, and Uprooted, among others.
 As of February 2016, Kettle Foods produces the Uprooted brand of vegetable chips made from sweet potatoes, including varieties with and without the addition of beets and parsnips.
 The product is "lightly seasoned with oil and sea salt".
 Marketing of the product to consumers began circa February 2016.